 Frequently Asked Questions

-Where do I find information about compliant swimming pool fencing?
+Where do I find information about compliant swimming pool safety barriers?

 This information can be found in the hand book entitled Rules for Pools and Spas which is available from the Department of Mines, Industry Regulation and Safety (Building and Energy).

-How often will my pool and/or spa fencing be inspected?
+How often will my pool and/or spa safety barrier be inspected?

-The Shire of Gingin carries out inspections of swimming pool and spa fencing every 4 years for all properties, i.e. 2019, 2023, 2027, etc. will be inspection years.
+The Shire of Gingin carries out inspections of swimming pool and spa safety barriers every 4 years for all properties.
 Property owners will be contacted prior to an inspection being carried out to book a suitable time for the inspection.

-If the swimming pool or spa does not have a compliant fence it will be reported to the owner to carry out the required adjustments.
-Pool owners are encouraged to have their pool fencing ready for inspection prior to 1 July in an inspection year as further costs for inspections may be charged to the owner if the fencing is not compliant.
+If the swimming pool or spa does not have a compliant barrier it will be reported to the owner to carry out the required adjustments.
+Pool owners are encouraged to have their pool barrier ready for inspection in an inspection year as further costs for inspections may be charged to the owner if the safety barrier is not compliant.

-Do dams, water tanks or similar on a rural property require compliant pool fencing?
+Do dams, water tanks or similar on a rural property require compliant pool safety barriers?

 The Building Regulations 2012 Part 1 state: